 5. Save on estate taxes, especially in New York with a $1 million threshold for filing an estate tax return, by creating a testamentary bypass trust in your will.
 A bypass trust will allow each spouse to maximize their estate tax exemption amount to the fullest.
 The proper planning can save couples with assets of over a million dollars a substantial amount in estate taxes.

-Remember that wills has very specific execution instructions, and it is crucial to follow them exactly.
+Remember that wills have very specific execution instructions, and it is crucial to follow them exactly.
 One simple mistake can completely invalidate a will as if it was never created.
 For this reason, it is highly recommended, and in most cases indispensable, that an attorney prepare and properly execute the last will and testament.

-A good estate planning attorney will not simply draft a will without discussing a client’s current financial, family, and health situation as well as their goals for the future.
+A good Queens estate planning attorney will not simply draft a will without discussing a client's current financial, family, and health situation as well as their goals for the future.
 Only after an extensive and open discussion with a qualified estate planning attorney can you feel confident that your wishes will be carried out in your will and/or supplementary estate planning documents such as trusts, powers of attorney, and health care proxies.
 An estate planning attorney should also look at your situation from an elder law perspective and should advise you regarding Medicaid issues as well.
 For a free consultation to discuss drafting a valid New York will as well as other estate planning, elder law, or trusts and estates issues, please contact The Law Offices of Roman Aminov at (347)ROMAN-85 or by visiting www.AminovLaw.com